Install and import packages

 Directed by Glass Onion and Knives Out director Rian Johnson, the action behind this film belies the mystery of the Omicronians and their true plot.

-Now that I’ve thoroughly grabbed your attention, how the heck did we come up with this cast of characters?
+# How we got here Now that I’ve thoroughly grabbed your attention, how the heck did we come up with this cast of characters?

 After sorting through IMDb data, these three just truly spoke to us and we knew we were on to something.